josemoti1999/mlflow_pruning/README.md

 # mlflow_pruning
-See full_code.ipynb for the notebook used.
-See report.pdf for the report.
+See <a href='https://github.com/josemoti1999/mlflow_pruning/blob/master/full_code.ipynb>full_code.ipynb</a> for the notebook used.
+See <a href='https://github.com/josemoti1999/mlflow_pruning/blob/master/CE17B118_report.pdf'>report.pdf</a> for the report.